sztrzask/maklipsa.github.io/_posts/2016-11-28-How_I_calculate_similarities_in_cookit.md

 image:
   feature: data/2016-11-28-How_I_calculate_similarities_in_cookit/logo.jpg
 ---
 > Warning this post contains some math.
-Even more, it shows how to use it for solving real life problems.
+Better still, it shows how to use it to solve real-life problems.

 This post describes how I calculate similarity between recipes in my pet project [cookit.pl](http://cookit.pl).
-For those of you that don't know, cookit is a search engine for recipes.
-It crawls websites extracting recipe texts, then it parses it and tries to create a precise ingredient list with amounts and units.
+For those not familiar with it, cookit is a search engine for recipes.
+It crawls websites extracting recipes, then parses them and tries to create a precise ingredient list replete with amounts and units.

 By the time of writing it had:

 - 182 184 recipes
 - 2936 ingredients

-This scale may not seem huge, but trust me.
-It is enough to show many problems.
-Things get more complicated by the fact that cookit runs on a [crappy server (partly by choice)](http://indexoutofrange.com/The-importance-of-running-on-crapp/).
+This scale may not seem huge, but trust me - It's enough to bring a slew of problems to light.
+And that [cookit runs on a crappy server](http://indexoutofrange.com/The-importance-of-running-on-crapp/), partly by choice, can make things all the more complicated.

-But those problems will be real lets first answer this question:
+But before turning to those problems, lets first answer this question:
 <!--MORE-->

 ## How to calculate similarities?

 The first question to ask is:
     *How do you calculate similarity between two articles, recipes, objects in general ?*
 Let's use math!
-If we could express an object as a series of ordered numbers (a vector) then there are many ways do express how two vectors are similar to each other.
+If object can be expressed as a series of ordered numbers (a vector) then there are many ways to express how two such vectors are similar to each other.

-So how do we express a recipe as a vector?
+So how can a recipe be expressed as a vector?
 My answer was:
-    *If they have similar ingredients they are similar* This translates into the need to build, for each recipe, a vector of ingredients where 0 represents the lack of ingredient and 1 its presence.
+    *If they have similar ingredients they are similar* This means I have to create for each recipe, a vector of ingredients with 0 representing the lack of an ingredient and 1 its presence.

-Then I could express similarity between recipes as the number of common ingredients (do an AND operation and count all the ones).
-So case closed?
-Not exactly.
+Similarity between recipes can now be expressed as the number of common ingredients (do an AND operation and count all the ones).
+So, case closed, right?
+Well, not exactly.
 This design has some problems.

 ## Building a similarities vector